Jackie Clune: Career

 She performed in 2011 as the outspoken Miss Ogle in the play The Belle's Stratagem, directed by Jessica Swale and a revival of a script by Hannah Cowley from the Georgian period, at the Southwark Playhouse.
-She has been a regular warm-up act for the Singalonga Sound of Music and the Puppetry of the Penis shows.
+She has been a warm-up act for the Singalonga Sound of Music and the Puppetry of the Penis shows.

-In 2012, she toured nationally in the leading role of Amanda, the troubled teacher, in the cast of a controversial and groundbreaking play about bullying and racism issues for teachers, Mogadishu (14+) which received a nomination for the Olivier Awards 2012.
+In 2012, she toured nationally in the leading role of Amanda, the troubled teacher, in the cast of a play about bullying and racism issues for teachers, Mogadishu (14+) which received a nomination for the Olivier Awards 2012.

 From October 2012 until 24 August 2013, Clune played the role of Violet in the ATG national tour of 9 to 5: The Musical, launched at the Manchester Opera House.

 In 2013–14, she had a role in the musical/operetta Candide.

 Clune played Glendower and Westmorland in Phyllida Lloyd's new all-female stage production (world premiere) starring Dame Harriet Walter at the Donmar Warehouse of Henry IV (Parts I and II combined, in October–November 2014) which went to St Ann's Warehouse in NY (USA) until 13 December 2015.

 Clune played Maggie Tan in The Vote (Donmar Warehouse/More 4) in summer 2015, and then had a leading role at the Salisbury Playhouse in Noël Coward's Fallen Angels, a musical period drama, before joining the ensemble in the female-only Henry IV as above.
 She has been in the cast of the Kings Cross Shakespeare trilogy (Tonic Awards 2017).
 She has also had a role in the film Denial (director Mick Johnson), 2016 and the acclaimed BBC TV drama Three girls (cast as Jillian Menzies) which won a Royal Television Society award in 2018.

 In 2016-17, Clune co-starred in Borderline as boss Linda Proctor on Channel 5.

 Clune appeared in three BBC television series, Motherland (BAFTA 2022), Ghosts and Mandy.

 She is part of the performance arts creative writing team for Queers.

 She was in the cast of the American play Utility at the Orange Tree Theatre in Richmond, London.

 She was cast in the role of Pompey in Measure for Measure for the autumn billing at the Donmar.

 She appeared in the cast of the Olivier Award-thrice-winning Emilia (a play about Emilia Bassano) in the West End (2019), in The Vote, and in 9 to 5 again in 2020.

-Currently she has billing as the Narrator for The Rocky Horror Show.
+She has had billing as the Narrator for The Rocky Horror Show, and a character part in Just for One Day. in 2025, she features in the cast of a new BBC TV series, based on an Agatha Christie novel, "Towards Zero".